bezmoradi/tutorials/go/function.md

 }
 ```

--   As shown above, this time around we need to pass the slice we have suffixed by `...`.
+As shown above, this time around we need to pass the slice we have suffixed by `...`.
 In other words, behind the scenes `sumUp(slice...)` will be turned into `sumUp(1, 2, 3)`

-## How to Use The `defer` Keyword with Function Calls
+## An Intro to The `defer` Keyword

--   What `defer` keyword does is that is like telling the computer to do something later, but before it finishes running the function which in this case is `main()`.
-When you use `defer`, it schedules a function to be executed just before the function where defer was used in finishes running
+What `defer` keyword does is that is like telling the computer to do something later, but before it finishes running the function which in this case is `main()`.
+When you use `defer`, it schedules a function to be executed just before the function where defer was used in finishes running:

 ```go
 package main